mindreframer/mindreframer.github.com/ideas/notes.md

 Highly autonomous, respecting, mentoring, motivated, ever-improving, always in Reaching-Failing-Learing-Applying-loop, always pushing the comfort-zone.

 My current interest lies in highly distributed, robust and scaleable systems.
-My Goal is too sleep at night, so I work pretty hard on making my systems as robust as possible.
+My goal is to sleep at night, so I work pretty hard on making my systems as robust as possible.